 We Need Your Input!

-Wisconsin's MCH Program is continuing to solicit input for its 5-year Needs Assessment to identify new priorities for 2016-2020.
+Wisconsin's MCH Program is continuing to solicit input for its five-year Needs Assessment to identify new priorities for 2016-2020.
 We are actively collecting information, opinions, and perspectives from partners and consumers across the state that care about maternal, child, and family health in Wisconsin.
-The information collected will help guide strategies and activities for Wisconsin's Maternal and Child Health Program over the next 5 years.
+The information collected will help guide strategies and activities for Wisconsin's Maternal and Child Health Program over the next five years.
 Please consider providing your valuable input by completing a brief Public Input Tool.
 (NOTE: Comments received are summarized and respondents are not identified.)